8000 Support Services

 The Board of Education shall provide the necessary facilities for operating the school food program.
 It will cooperate with state and federal agencies as required and will comply with all applicable health and safety regulations.

-The Superintendent of Schools shall report to the Board periodically on the operation of the school lunch program and shall make recommendations regarding its operation to the Board as appropriate and necessary.
+The Superintendent shall report to the Board periodically on the operation of the school lunch program and shall make recommendations regarding its operation to the Board as appropriate and necessary.

 Adopted May 8, 1989